the history of some Spanish clubs can be more complicated than following the most

 Despite a fifthplace finish in 1942-43, CD Málaga found themselves heading towards the Tercera as La Segunda was restructured.
 It took three years to get back to the second division, but the club marked their return with an extension to the stadium.
 An anfiteatro or upper tier holding 4,000 spectators was added to the west side and was opened in August 1947.
-A year later, on 25 May 1948 to be precise, CD Málaga acquired the place in the Tercera of local side CD San Tomás and set up a reserve team, Campo de Segalerva, the former home of Málaga SC.
+A year later, on 25 May 1948 to be precise, CD Málaga acquired the place in the Tercera of local side CD San Tomás and set up a reserve team, Club Atlético Malagueño.
+For the first few seasons, this second stream team played at the Campo de Segalerva, the former home of Málaga SC.
 The Campo de Segalerva was a fantastic little inner city stadium, tightly packed between houses and shops with just enough space for small end terraces.
 The dirt pitch ran right up to the walls of the neighbouring businesses and whilst Club Atlético Malagueño moved to La Rosaleda in 1950, it continued to be used by junior teams until May 2010.

 On their return to La Segunda, CD Málaga grew in stature and in 1948-49 secured second place and promotion to La Primera.
 La Rosaleda proved to be a difficult ground for opposition teams and CD Málaga gained all but three of their points total at home, finishing in twelfth position.
 The following season was a tail of bad luck.
 CD Málaga could feel a little aggrieved in finishing thirteenth with a decent total of 29 points from 30 games.
 They entered the relegation/promotion play-offs and but finished third in the mini league and dropped to the second division.
 The club spent the next four seasons flitting between the top two divisions, but with money tight agreed a deal with the municipality in 1954 to sale La Rosaleda, but remain tenants for a peppercorn rent.
 This didn't resolve issues on the field and in May 1959 CD Málaga was back in the Tercera.
 Fortunately, it was only a season long stay and the club entered the sixties with renewed hope.